wekabeka1996/Phenix/reports/TASK23B_timeframe_sec_forensic.md

 ## Effective precedence (contract)

-For strategy `mean_reversion_1m` **when it is assigned in** `strategies_registry.assignments`:
+For strategy `mean_reversion` **when it is assigned in** `strategies_registry.assignments`:

 1. `aurora_instruments.<SYM>.timeframe_sec` if not null (highest precedence)
-2. `mean_reversion_1m.timeframe_sec` from strategy profile
+2. `mean_reversion.timeframe_sec` from strategy profile
 3. If both are missing → **ConfigContractError** (fail-closed)

 ## Why this fixes “180 != 60”

-The observed mismatch was traced to the SSOT profile value in `mean_reversion_1m.yaml` (comment/value inconsistency).
+The observed mismatch was traced to the SSOT profile value in `mean_reversion.yaml` (comment/value inconsistency).
 After correcting SSOT to `60` and enforcing a single precedence path, tests stop depending on accidental runtime fallbacks or magic.